grafana/agent/docs/sources/static/set-up/install-agent-docker.md

 [Docker]: https://docker.io
 ## Run a Linux Docker container

-1. To install a Grafana Agent Docker container on Linux, run the following command in a terminal:
+1. To run a Grafana Agent Docker container on Linux, run the following command in a terminal:

    ```
    docker run \